gsilviHQS/PaperOracle/README.md

 You can either ask the engine to search for keywords based on the question prompted, or insert/add keywords yourself.
 These will be searched for in the paper`s tex file and the matching phrases used to inquire the question to the GPT3 engine.

-If no keywords are found in the text, the program will output 'No answer found.'
+If no keywords are found in the text, the program will output 'No phrases found in the paper matching the keywords.'

 Examples:
 ![plot](./example1.png)